robertorcosta/azure-docs.pt-br/articles/hdinsight/hbase/hbase-troubleshoot-start-fails.md

 ### <a name="issue"></a>Problema

-O HMaster expira com uma exceção fatal semelhante a `java.io.IOException: Timedout 300000ms waiting for namespace table to be assigned`:.
+O HMaster expira com uma exceção fatal semelhante a: `java.io.IOException: Timedout 300000ms waiting for namespace table to be assigned` .

 ### <a name="cause"></a>Causa